 Hear more from Josh at the 41st FIPP World Congress, taking place from 9-11 October 2017 in London, the UK.
 Attended by some 800 senior strategic and operational executives from 40+ countries around the world, the FIPP World Congress is the industry’s flagship global event.
-Book your place now with our discounted pre-agenda offer. saving you £800/individual ticket on final rates.
+Book your place with our discounted Early Bird offer, available until 31 July.

 More like this

 Visit our Youtube channelFIND OUT MORE

 FIPP newsletters allow you to keep up with industry trends, research, training and events across the worldFIND OUT MORE

 Get global coverage of your launches, company news and innovationsFIND OUT MORE